ividyon/WitchyBND/NOTES.md

 * Added -s "silent" parameter which attempts to suppress Witchy output.
 Useful when running Witchy in an environment that does not support its console output.
 * Witchy will now throw an error when a deferred tool tries to ask for user input.
 * Fixed an issue where the update checker would accidentally save arguments as configuration.
+* Fix an issue with TAE and PARAM warnings when using Parallel processing.